-Notices of Violations (NOVs) are beneficial enforcement and compliance mechanism used by EPD to assist public water systems in acquiring and maintaining adequate technical, managerial and financial capacity.
+Notices of Violations (NOVs) are a beneficial enforcement and compliance mechanism used by EPD to assist public water systems in acquiring and maintaining adequate technical, managerial and financial capacity.
 The NOVs provide the water system personnel with official, written documentation of violations of the Safe Drinking Water Act and/or the Permit to Operate a Public Water System and offer the system an opportunity to return to compliance (in order to avoid further enforcement, including possible civil penalties).

 In recent past, EPD has taken additional measures to reduce the number of monitoring and reporting violations.
 To improve in this area, the Drinking Water Program began utilizing the Safe Drinking Water Information System (SDWIS) to identify systems that fail to submit quarterly microbiological samples or annual nitrate/nitrite samples before the end of the monitoring period.
 Reminder notices are then sent to these water systems in advance of the possible violations in order to allow them to perform the required testing and remain in compliance.
 In addition, multiple violation reports, which list systems with a pattern of repetitive violations, are sent to the EPD District Offices on a regular basis to help them identify systems that may need additional attention.
-Finally, monitoring schedules have been made available to any water systems that request them.
-All these additional efforts have contributed to the reduction in the number of federal monitoring and reporting violations, and the number of systems classified as SNCs.
+Finally, monitoring schedules are now available online via the Drinking Water Watch website (http://gadrinkingwater.net) for water systems to review them.
+All these additional efforts have contributed to the reduction in the number of federal monitoring and reporting violations, and the number of systems exceeding a significant non-compliance level (i.e., ETT score greater than 11).

-EPD's capacity development strategy is dynamic and will change with the priorities established by EPD.
+EPD's capacity development strategy is adaptable and will change with the priorities established by EPD.
 In its efforts, EPD continues to utilize a large portion of the available Drinking Water State Revolving Fund set-asides to fund activities necessary to assist public water systems in acquiring and maintaining adequate technical, managerial and financial capacities.
 The following sections highlight a few of the on-going activities throughout the State of Georgia.

-PLAN REVIEWS/APPROVALS & THE "MINIMUM STANDARDS FOR PUBLIC WATER

-SYSTEMS: Georgia has had a plan review requirement for public water systems since the State legislature enacted the Georgia Safe Drinking Water Act (GA SDWA).
+PLAN REVIEWS/APPROVALS & THE "MINIMUM STANDARDS FOR PUBLIC WATER SYSTEMS": Georgia has had a plan review requirement for public water systems since the State legislature enacted the Georgia Safe Drinking Water Act (GA SDWA).
 This requirement helps ensure that new and existing public water systems have the technical capacity to provide safe drinking water to their customers.